Audeze chats with producer and mix engineer Les Cooper

 Ever since things have been locked down I've been increasingly dependent on headphones.
 I've mixed several projects now on the LCD-2s and more recently the MX4s.
 Things translate really well and it's been an eye-opening experience for me.
 I use Amphion monitors with a stereo subwoofer setup in a tuned room but I find myself turning them on less and less.

 I lost my guitar behind my couch for six months when I was in my 20's.
+Does that count?

 I have a very good monitoring environment which includes Amphion near-fields.
 I still enjoy listening to mixes in a room but it can be a battle against physics.
 I haven't been able to connect emotionally to mixes in the past with headphones but that changed with the MX4s.
 Since getting them, I've moved to a mostly headphone-based mixing workflow.
 I can't over-state how big a difference these have made to my mixes.

 I started working on the Euclids for late night sessions.
 My studio is in my home and working late has previously been a bit of a struggle.
 The closed back Euclids translate quite well and flipping between them and the MX4s has been quite seamless.
 I also use the Euclids for vocal takes as they virtually eliminate bleed, and I started using the MX4s for mixing in DOLBY Atmos.
 I do a final check on speakers but 90% of the work is on the phones.

 Can you tell us what you've been working on with them recently?

 I've taken a departure from producing other artists for a bit and I released my solo album.
 I have to say, Audeze has been a big part of this one!
 I've been remixing the album in ATMOS and using the MX4's exclusively.
 What a dream man!